HieraRS: A Hierarchical Segmentation Paradigm for Remote Sensing Enabling Multi-Granularity Interpretation and Cross-Domain Transfer: Abstract

 \section{Abstract}

 Hierarchical land cover and land use (LCLU) classification aims to assign pixel-wise labels with multiple levels of semantic granularity to remote sensing (RS) imagery.
-However, existing deep learning-based methods face two major challenges: 1) They predominantly adopt a flat classification paradigm, which limits their ability to generate end-to-end multi-granularity hierarchical predictions aligned with tree-structured hierarchies used in practice.
-2) Most cross-domain studies focus on performance degradation caused by sensor or scene variations, with limited attention to transferring LCLU models to cross-domain tasks with heterogeneous hierarchies (e.g., LCLU to crop classification).
+However, existing deep learning-based methods face two major challenges: 1) They predominantly adopt a flat pixel-wise classification paradigm, which limits their ability to generate end-to-end multi-granularity hierarchical predictions aligned with realistic tree-structured hierarchies.
+2) Most cross-domain studies focus on performance degradation caused by sensor or scene variations, with limited attention to transferring LCLU models to cross-domain tasks with heterogeneous categories and hierarchies.
 These limitations hinder the flexibility and generalization of LCLU models in practical applications.
-To address these challenges, we propose HieraRS, a novel hierarchical interpretation paradigm that enables multi-granularity predictions and supports the efficient transfer of LCLU models to cross-domain tasks with heterogeneous tree-structured hierarchies.
-We introduce the Bidirectional Hierarchical Consistency Constraint Mechanism (BHCCM), which can be seamlessly integrated into mainstream flat classification models to generate hierarchical predictions, while improving both semantic consistency and classification accuracy.
+To address these challenges, we propose HieraRS, a novel hierarchical segmentation paradigm that enables multi-granularity predictions and supports the efficient transfer of LCLU models to cross-domain segmentation tasks with heterogeneous label hierarchies.
+We introduce the Bidirectional Hierarchical Consistency Constraint Mechanism (BHCCM), which can be seamlessly integrated into mainstream flat semantic segmentation models to generate hierarchical predictions, while improving both semantic consistency and pixel-wise prediction accuracy.
 Furthermore, we present TransLU, a dual-branch cross-domain transfer framework comprising two key components: Cross-Domain Knowledge Sharing (CDKS) and Cross-Domain Semantic Alignment (CDSA).
-TransLU supports dynamic category expansion and facilitates the effective adaptation of LCLU models to heterogeneous hierarchies.
-In addition, we construct MM-5B, a large-scale multi-modal hierarchical land use dataset featuring pixel-wise annotations.
+TransLU enables dynamic category expansion and facilitates the effective adaptation of LCLU models to heterogeneous hierarchies.
+In addition, we construct MM-5B, a large-scale multi-source and multi-resolution hierarchical LCLU dataset featuring pixel-wise annotations.
 Extensive experiments on MM-5B, Crop10m, and WHDLD validate the effectiveness and adaptability of the proposed HieraRS across diverse scenarios.
 The code and MM-5B dataset will be released at: https://github.com/AI-Tianlong/HieraRS.